 9. Jo Hum Chahein

-Jo Hum Chahein is a 2011 Hindi romantic film directed by Pawan Gill, starring Sunny Gill, Simran Mundi, Alyy Khan and Achint Kaur.
-It is a first film for both the lead actors and the director.
-The movie was shot from May to October 2011 in Pune, Goa, Mumbai and Ladakh.
+Jo Hum Chahein is a 2011 Hindi romantic film directed by Pawan Gill, starring Sunny Gill, Simran Mundi, Alyy Khan, and Achint Kaur.
+It is the first film for both the lead actors and the director.
+The movie was shot from May to October 2011 in Pune, Goa, Mumbai, and Ladakh.

 Lahore is a 2010 Indian Hindi sports film that was directed by Sanjay Puran Singh Chauhan and produced by Vivek Khatkar.
 The movie is loosely supported the American martial arts movie ‘Best of the Best’.

-Do you remember the scene from the movie where the actor hoists the national flag in a peak?
+Do you remember the scene from the movie where the actor hoists the national flag at a peak?
 That scene was shot in Taglang La pass of Ladakh.
 Located at a towering height of 17,000 feet, Taglang La is considered as the second highest motorable road in India.
-The Manali-Leh highway passes through Taglang La and is often frequented by adventure seeking souls from across the globe.
+The Manali-Leh highway passes through Taglang La and is often frequented by adventure-seeking souls from across the globe.